Call 682-647-5988 and Find Help Today!

 - The entire family is the focus of family system interventions.
 The goal is to persuade family members to modify their behaviors because substance abuse and domestic violence regularly create socially dysfunctional living environments.

-What’s the Difference between an Intervention and Rehabilitation?
+What’s the Difference Between Intervention and Rehabilitation?